MichalZG/FeReRoPol/README.md

 # savartPhot

-Software for analysis data from Suhora Telescope with Savart Plates polarimetry system
+Software for analysis data from RTT150 Telescope with TFOSC polarimeter.

 ## Prerequisites